meker12/practice-git/README.md

 # practice-git
 Learn the basics of Git following the Hello World tutorial

-This repository provides a space to learn about git concepts, try out git actions, make mistakes, and cleanup.
+This repository provides a space to learn new git concepts, experiment with git actions, make mistakes, and cleanup.
+Test me.
+Test me.